Safety at Central

 Safety at Central College is primarily focused around student safety.
-G4S, an international security company, currently provides over 20,000 hours per week of permanent security services to a myriad of universities, colleges, and institutions of higher education including Central.
+Central has contracted with one of the nation’s leading security services firms, which also provides services to a myriad of other colleges and universities.
 An officer is on campus Monday through Friday from 5 p.m. – 8 a.m., and 24 hours per day on weekends.
 Call 641-628-9000 to request assistance at all times.
 Call 911 in emergencies.

 The campus also has trained first responders, staff on call and a one-call number to the information booth for assistance.
 On campus the one-call assistance number is 4000; off-campus the number is 641-628-9000.
 For all medical, fire and other emergencies, a call should be made to 911.

-Central College has an Emergency Communication and Response Plan that includes a series of emergency teams with on-going training and an emergency communication system.
-Under the coordination and leadership of the Central Emergency Management Team, teams include the Central Emergency Response, Student Crisis Response, International Emergency, and Pandemic Response teams.
-Emergency communication with community members occurs through the BlackBoard Connect 5 text messaging, email, and phone calling system.
-Teams are convened through the use of an “electronic bridge.”
-All students are automatically entered into the Emergency Communication “Black Board Connect 5” system while faculty and staff may elect to join by sending their name and cell phone number to the Dean of Students.
+Central College has an Emergency Communication and Response Plan that includes a series of emergency teams with ongoing training and an emergency communication system.
+Under the coordination and leadership of the Central Emergency Management Team, teams include the Central Emergency Response, Student Crisis Response, and International Emergency teams.
+Emergency communication with community members occurs through text messaging, email, and phone calling systems.
+Team members are convened through the use of an “electronic bridge”.
+All students are automatically entered into Central’s Emergency Communication system while faculty and staff may elect to join by sending their name and cell phone number to the Dean of Students.

 Pella, IA 50219

 In accordance with the Jeanne Clery Disclosure of Campus Safety Policies and Campus Crime Statistics Act, Central College is required to disclose crime statistics for the past three years.
 This information is summarized in the Clery Crime Safety Report.
-For questions or a copy of the report, contact the Dean of Students, 641-628-5621.
+For questions or a copy of the report, contact the Title IX Coordinator, 641-628-5198.

 Deliberate and intentional personal awareness, use of good judgment, and caring for the well-being of others are hallmarks of our Central College community.
 It’s always appropriate to encourage greater awareness in promoting and ensuring safety for all members of our communities.